rawerner/Hip-Publisher/README.md

 - Queries a songwriter song catalog for information that is missing.
 (Info the writer still needs to submit to publisher)
 - Queries songs that were written in a certain contract period and their songwriter portion percentage.
 - Queries songs that a writer wrote with a particular co-writer.
-- Queries Publisher info for a certain songwriter.
+- Queries Publisher info for a certain song.

 ## Data Sources